zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 by the technique that the projects use to compile Slice files.
 You can safely allow the projects to load normally.

+To run these demos, you will typically need at least two Command Prompt windows.
+In each command prompt, add the Ice bin directory to your DEVPATH, as shown below:

+set DEVPATH=<Ice installation root directory>\bin;%DEVPATH%

-To run a demo, open a Command Prompt, change to the desired demo directory, and type 'server.exe' to start the server.
-In a separate Command Prompt window, type 'client.exe' to run the client.
+Change to the desired demo subdirectory and review the README file if one is present.
+Type 'server.exe' to start the server.
+In another command prompt, type 'client.exe' to start the client.

-Some demo directories contain README files if additional requirements are necessary.

 Building and running the Visual Basic demos